Table of Contents

 - Uridine Monophosphate – This precursor to Ribonucleic Acid (RNA) provides instructions from your DNA to help create memory by facilitating connections between brain neurons (synapses).Uridine supplementation as a nootropic uplifts and stabilizes mood, is anti-stress, helps Obsessive Compulsive Disorder (OCD), is anti-anxiety and helps modulate and normalize dopamine release.[xx]

 - Vitamin B6 – Vitamin B6 helps your brain make serotonin, norepinephrine and melatonin.
 The activated form of Vitamin B6 called P-5-P is particularly effective in boosting serotonin and GABA in your brain.For depression, look for a P-5-P supplement or a B-Complex formula that uses P-5-P.

 - Vitamin B12 – This B-vitamin plays a key role in the efficient conversion of carbohydrates to glucose which contributes to cellular fuel production (ATP).
 It helps your body convert fatty acids into energy.Supplementing with Vitamin B12 can help lower anxiety, and elevate alertness, cognition, energy, vision, elevate mood and relieve insomnia.
 No more mood swings!

 But a very strong word of caution – if you are currently using any prescription antidepressant medications.
 Or any medication for that matter.
 Research each nootropic including side effects and prescription drug interactions before using them.

 To finally beat depression, you must figure out the root cause of it.
 It is pointless to try otherwise without doing your research.
-And experimenting with various nootropic supplements until you find out what works for you.
+Experiment with various nootropic supplements until you find what works for you.